leonardoeloy/cjs-db/README.md

 The copy concept is very similiar to staple.
 The only difference is that updates in the copy won't reflect in changes in the original revision.
 Thus, the copy is a part of the document that it's being stapled to.

-Taking the above metioned example:
+Taking the above mentioned example:

 	+----------+       +-----------+
 	| Client A |       | Receipt 1 |